ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/using/redirects.md

 # Redirects

-$productName$ can perform 3xx redirects on `Mapping`s to a different host, with various options to redirect the path and to return a different 3xx response code instead of the default 301.
+Emissary can perform 3xx redirects on `Mapping`s to a different host, with various options to redirect the path and to return a different 3xx response code instead of the default 301.

 ## Schema